You know vitamins are good for you — and your skin — but how much do you actually know about vitamin E?

 What is the best vitamin E for your face?

 Pure vitamin E oil is beneficial for your skin, although on its own it can potentially cause issues with oily skin.
-Natural vitamin E is also found as an ingredient in a variety of skin care products.
+Natural vitamin E is also found as an ingredient in a variety of skin care products and can still be beneficial for all skin types.

 Can you put vitamin e on your lips?

-Yes, pure vitamin E oil is safe to put on your lips and it can relieve dryness.
+Yes, pure vitamin E oil is safe to put on your lips, as it can relieve dryness.

 Vitamin E for skin vs vitamin C for skin